UIUC-iSchool-DataViz/is445_spring2022/week12/lecture12.md

 The Advanced Visualization Lab interacts with audiences through lab demos and conference talks regularly to collect this kind of feedback.

+**we'll be getting a talk from the head of the AVL after fall break**

 ---

 ## Example informal Validation: AVL